 The School of Theology offers a specialized Doctor of Ministry program for Korean-American and Korean pastors based on instruction in the Korean language.
 Admission to the Korean Doctor of Ministry program, requires an ATS-accredited Master of Divinity degree or its educational equivalent with a cumulative grade point average of 3.0 or above.
 An English language test score is not required for students enrolling in the program.
-However, students may not attend courses in the English language program unless the TOEFL or IELTS requirement has been met.

-The Korean Doctor of Ministry Program program is based on a strong biblical and theological emphasis as a foundation for effective ministry, featuring courses in biblical theology, homiletics, marriage and family studies, and theology of ministry.
+However, students may not attend courses in the English language program unless the TOEFL or foundation for effective ministry, featuring courses in biblical theology, homiletics, marriage and family studies, and theology of ministry.
 Korean students may take up to 20 units of course work in Seoul; 20 units must be completed at the Pasadena campus.